Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/selecting.rst

 Select Linked
    This operator selects all UVs that are connected to currently selected UVs :kbd:`Ctrl-L`.
    This works similarly to the tools in 3D View.
-More
-   ..
-Less
+More/Less
    ..

 ..
 Ed.
 Unlink not working?
 Ctrl-shift-L is key-mapped.

 Unlink Selection :kbd:`Alt-L`
    Cuts apart the selected UVs from the map.
 Only those UVs which belong to fully selected faces remain selected.
 As the name implies, this is particularly useful to unlink faces and move them elsewhere.
 The hotkey is analogous to the mesh Separate tool.

 Header